SamWilco-ai/OxburyJava/README.md

 # Oxbury Bank Java Task

 ## Description
 The purpose of this task was to create a REST API that would interact with a database of my choosing to perform different defined functions.
 For the purposes of this I've used a H2 internal DB.
+This database gets populated and created on startup.

 ## Build